SiLab-Bonn/Embedded-System-Lab/docs/source/hardware-intro.rst

     Raspberry Pi 4B module

-The Raspberry Pi SOC is based on a highly integrated, low power video processor called VideoCore (sometimes also referred to as graphics- or video-processing-unit, GPU or VPU) with a multi-core ARM CPU attached to it.
-The following block diagram of the BCM2711 chip, which is used on the Raspberry Pi 4 modules, shows the SOC main function blocks which communicate and exchange data via an internal system bus (AMBA/AXI bus).
-The GPIO interface shown in the lower right corner will be described in more detail in the following sections.
+The following is a block diagram of the BCM2711 chip, the specific SOC used in Raspberry Pi 4 modules.
+The main function blocks include a multi-core ARM CPU, a low power video processor called VideoCore (sometimes also referred to as graphics- or video-processing-unit, GPU or VPU), and a collection of peripherals including the GPIO interface (in the lower right corner) to be described in more detail in the following sections.
+All the block communicate and exchange data via an internal system bus (AMBA/AXI bus).

 .. figure:: images/BCM2711.png
     :width: 600